 Prepare hair for bleaching by checking its health.
 Never bleach already damaged hair that shows signs of dryness and brittleness.
 Avoid using heat-styling tools a week before and washing a day or a couple until bleaching.

-Before you bleach your hair, think about its general health.
-One should void bleaching hair that is dry, brittle, or damaged.
-If you’ve had a chemical hair treatment recently, wait at least two weeks before bleaching.
-And remember to not bleach, dyed, permed, or highlight hair because it may cause additional damage.
+Before you bleach your hair, consider its general health.
+You should avoid bleaching hair that is dry, brittle, or damaged.
+If you’ve recently had a chemical hair treatment, wait at least two weeks before bleaching.
+Remember not to bleach, dye, perish, or highlight hair because it may cause additional damage.

 Can I Bleach My Hair Wet?

 Yes, one can bleach wet hair.
-Bleaching the hair wet is the best option to achieve a more subtle color result.
+Bleaching the hair moist is the best option for a more subtle color result.

 Deciding to bleach the hair wet is dependent on one’s desired outcome.
-Keep in mind that if you apply bleach to damp hair, the color of your strands will not lift as much as if you spread it to dry hair.
-Because the water on your hair dilutes the bleach, the effects will be gentler.
+Remember that if you apply bleach to damp hair, the color of your strands will not lift as much as if you spread it to dry hair.
+The effects will be gentler because the water on your hair dilutes the bleach.
 Your colorist may use bleach on wet hair for a modest color change.

 What Should You Not Do When Bleaching Your Hair?